 Everyone is given a pharmaceutical brochure with the patient, doctor and drug info on it when purchasing a prescription.
 All you need to do is make sure you keep that current proof with you.

 Carrying your proof with you also includes daily rescue breathing inhalers for those who have any type of COPD (including Asthma) because they are also considered contraband without prescription proof.
 I don't know one single person who carries their inhaler in it's original bulky container with them every day of their life whether on a trip or not.

 Thanks for the info!
 I always put my meds in a daily container when traveling ~ never gave a thought to all the problems mentioned that could occur.
-MY husband is leaving on a trip tomorrow and you can be sure NOW I will make sure they are in their original containers.
-Thank you

 Thank you for passing along a very good hint!

 Evfen if it is not illegal, if there were an accident, how would anyone know what you are taking and how many times a day if the meds were loose in a jar?
 They couldn't even call your doctor because they would have no address.